Smart Data Portfolios: A Governance Framework for AI Training Data: The Smart Data Portfolio Framework

 Importantly, governance-adjusted risk is a continuous quantity rather than a binary concept.
 Even strong data-governance hygiene cannot eliminate governance risk.
 Documentation, lineage tracking, consent management, and minimization requirements ensure procedural compliance but do not equalize the fairness, privacy, provenance, or robustness properties of different data categories.
 That is why informational return and governance-adjusted risk cannot be collapsed into a single objective or treated as interchangeable.
 They must be evaluated jointly at the SDP level.

-SDPs with different allocations of data categories yield different combinations of informational value and governance-adjusted risk.
+SDPs with different allocations of data categories therefore generate distinct governance-performance trade-offs.
 As a result, some portfolios are strictly superior, in that no alternative provides higher informational return at the same level of governance-adjusted risk.
 The set of such portfolios for each level of risk defines the Governance-Efficient Frontier.
 Institutions typically select portfolios on this frontier to maximize informational return subject to the governance constraints, while regulators control the aggregate risk level.

 Figure~\ref{fig:frontier} illustrates SDP optimization under a policy-defined risk cap.
 Each point on the plane corresponds to an SDP, that is, a feasible mixture of data categories.
 The solid curve represents the Governance-Efficient Frontier, tracing the upper envelope of attainable informational return for each level of governance-adjusted risk.
 Hollow markers below indicate inferior SDPs that achieve lower informational return than frontier portfolios at comparable risk.
 The vertical line represents the Policy Risk Cap determined by regulation.
 Points A and B lie within the admissible region to the left of the Risk Cap, while points C and D lie to the right of the cap and are therefore infeasible.
 The governance-optimal portfolio is the frontier point that maximizes informational return while remaining within the allowed risk level.